jackmaden/philosophybreak/_articles/free-will-illusion-sam-harris.md

 Besides, if our free agency extends to decisions made by unconscious neural networks in our brain, as Dennett posits, does this mean it also includes the 'decisions' made by other organs we have no awareness of, like our digestive tracts, livers, and kidneys?
 As Harris states:

-<h4 class="blockquote fade-right">"To say that you are responsible for everything that goes on inside your skin because it's all 'you' is to make a claim that bears absolutely no relationship to the feelings of agency and moral responsibility that have made the idea of free will an enduring problem for philosophy."</h4>
+<blockquote class="fade-right">"To say that you are responsible for everything that goes on inside your skin because it's all 'you' is to make a claim that bears absolutely no relationship to the feelings of agency and moral responsibility that have made the idea of free will an enduring problem for philosophy."</blockquote>

 In Harris's view, therefore, compatibilists like Dennett do not address the root issues surrounding free will, rather they change the subject by redefining what it means to be free, and by extending our idea of agency.